Average Food Cost per Month – In-Depth Analysis and Trends

 Residents in Mississippi and residents in Hawaii don’t have the same average cost of groceries per month.
 Hawaii is, in fact, one of the states with the highest average grocery bill for 1 person in the US.
 Every state has a different grocery cost index and food cost range.

 Average Food Cost Index

-Below, you can find the grocery cost index and respective ranking for all the states plus DC and Puerto Rico for Q3 2020.
-This table shows that Texas has the lowest average grocery cost for 1 stateside.
+Below, you can find the grocery cost index and respective ranking for all the states plus DC for Q1 2021.
+This table shows that Michigan has the lowest average grocery cost for 1 stateside.
 The US average food cost index here is 100.
 You can use this to see what states have average grocery cost per month higher than the national average.